 Posted on :: Tags: , ,

-Hear me out.
-What if we approached it as a software dev?
-Let's split the resume into two parts.
+All I want as a software dev is to edit a few properties.
+I don't want to manually edit layouts.
+That's why I propose to split the resume into two parts.
 We have a stored object (JSON, TOML, YAML...) that contains all the information we'd want to display, and we can pass it through some other tool to generate a nice-looking resume.

 Setting up my own resume only took around an hour.
 You can store your resume on Gist, and tweak your resume whenever you please.